sensedeep/dynamodb-onetable/doc/schema-1.1.0.md

 The `index` property defines the name of the index utilized by the query.
 It MUST be the name of a property in the `indexes` map.

 The `limit` property specifies the maximum number of items for the query to return.
-It MUST be set to a postitive integer value.
+It MUST be set to a positive integer value.

 The `operation` property specifies a sort key comparison operation for the query.
 It MUST be set to one of the following string values: